 Ever the builder he also constructed the Woodruff business building which still stands today, as well as the Sansone, Colonial, and Kentwood Arms hotels.
 Only the Kentwood Arms, built in 1926, remains.
 Today the building is owned by Southwest Missouri State University and used as a dormitory called Kentwood Hall.

-When the Mother Road came through, all manner of motor courts, gas stations, diners, and cafes were built to service the many travelers.
+When Route 66 came through, all manner of motor courts, gas stations, diners, and cafes were built to service the many travelers.
 Billboards and neon once dotted the landscape.